-Here are a few prompts to get you started:
+Here were a few of the prompts offered to get students started:

 - Write about a wild place that means something to you, whether real or imaginary.